p-i-z/Diffeology-Archives/2007-Moment-Maps-In-Diffeology/README.md

 ## A New Foundation for the Moment Map

-The central innovation of this work is to free the theory from its reliance on "contravariant" objects like Lie algebras and vector fields, which are often ill-behaved in diffeology.
-The new foundation is built on three key conceptual shifts:
+The central innovation of this work is to free the theory from its reliance on "contravariant" objects like Lie algebras and vector fields.
+This is not merely a technical choice to handle ill-behaved objects in diffeology; it is a fundamental philosophical shift away from what can be called the "mirage of the Lie algebra."

+The new foundation is built on the following key principles:

+1.  **From the Lie Algebra Mirage to Covariant Momenta:** In classical geometry, the moment map takes values in the dual of the Lie algebra.
+However, in the infinite-dimensional setting of diffeology (e.g., for the group of diffeomorphisms), the link between the Lie algebra and the group is broken.
+While a tangent space at the identity exists, the exponential map is not locally surjective—there are diffeomorphisms arbitrarily close to the identity that are not the flow of any vector field.
+The Lie algebra exists, but it no longer controls the group.

-1.  **From Lie Algebras to Invariant 1-Forms:** The "space of momenta" is redefined not as the dual of a Lie algebra, but as the space of left-invariant 1-forms on the diffeological group, denoted $\mathcal G^*$.
-This space is well-defined for any diffeological group and serves as the natural target for the moment map.
+    This memoir recognizes this "dead end" and takes a different path.
+Instead of trying to reconstruct the geometry from the narrow channel of the tangent space, it works directly with the group itself.
+The "space of momenta" is redefined on a purely **covariant** basis as the space of left-invariant 1-forms on the diffeological group, denoted $\mathcal G^*$.
+This space is well-defined for any diffeological group and serves as the natural, global target for the moment map, allowing the construction of invariants that the Lie algebra "cannot see."

 2.  **A "Paths-First" Approach:** Instead of working directly on the space $\mathcal X$, the construction is lifted to the space of all smooth paths, $\mathcal{P}aths(\mathcal X)$.
 Using the chain-homotopy operator ($\mathcal K$), the closed 2-form $\omega$ on $\mathcal X$ is integrated to produce a canonical, group-invariant 1-form on $\mathcal{P}aths(\mathcal X)$.
 This allows for the construction of a "paths moment map" ($\Psi$) in a universal and straightforward manner.